muratkilic1978/wordpress-custom-theme-development/README.md

 ?>
 ```

-4. Finally go and update your style.css file with a selector taht makes the font-color *forestgreen*.
-Here is the updated code for **style**:
+4. Finally go and update your style.css file with a selector that makes the font-color *forestgreen*.
+Here is the updated code for **style.css**:
 ```CSS
 * {
     color: forestgreen;